togwand/nixos/README.md

 # nixos-config
-NixOS flake with environments, scripts, and more
+Nix flake for my NixOS configurations, including environments, modules, scripts and more

 ### Inputs
+ * nixpkgs/nixos-unstable -> Earlier and more features, overall less issues than stable
  * disko/master -> For an easier and more reliable way to install NixOS as well as not generating-nixos-config
  * home-manager/master -> Some apps are easier to configure with it (e.g. zsh, hyprland)
- * nixpkgs/nixos-unstable -> Earlier and more features, overall less issues than stable
  * nixvim/main -> Very modular and fairly easy to modify

 ### Formatter
  * nixfmt -> Might not be compact but it's consistent and fast

 TODO:
-1. Reestructure and modularize directories
-2. Add disko as an input to flake
+1. environments 1
+2. home-manager
 3. nixos-installer
 4. stale
 5. shell-manager
-6. environments
+6. environments 2

-## Modules
-Nix files including derivations, functions and configurations

-### Environments
+## Environments
 NixOS configurations including system options, submodules, packages and variables

 TODO:
+1. Add disko as an input to flake
-1. Make a comfy iso environment
+2. Make a comfy iso environment

-#### minimal_iso
+### minimal_iso
 tty + nixos-installer configuration for a fast and easy installation

-#### stale
+### stale
 Hyprland + shell-manager configuration to enhance my workflow

 TODO: